zoomingspeed/zoomingspeed/README.md

 computers are cooooll

-if my public repos go poo poo please let me know
+if you are seeing my github profile then follow me or else ur stinky